Jakub-Laska/etch-a-sketch/README.md

 - left knob will be menu and right will be clear screen
 - menu with grid selection (16,32,64,128) and color selection (standard      black or random rainbow)
 - add some texture to the border
 - every next hover darkens the tile by 10%
+- try to make it work on mobile